ceph/ceph/doc/cephadm/octopus_gsg.rst

 =======================

-This procedure is a step-by-step walkthrough of the installation of a three-node Ceph clutser.
+This procedure is a step-by-step walkthrough of the installation of a three-node Ceph cluster.
 If you have never installed Ceph before and you don't know where to begin, begin here.

 Removing an old cluster